bjankord/CSS-Coding-Standards/README.md

 Personal coding standards for crafting CSS

-This document is a work in progress.
+This is a living document.
+My goal is to update this as my knowledge evolves and promote more consistency in my own code.

 ## Format